pygospa/clojure-koans/README.md

 # Clojure Koans

+My solution to the *Clojure Koans* can be found in the solutions branch.
+Have fun with it.

+## Original README

 The Clojure Koans are a fun and easy way to get started with Clojure - no experience assumed or required.
 Just follow the instructions below to start making tests pass!